Managing your Mental Health During the Corona Crisis

 In this 60 minute webinar, delegates can expect to:

-- Unpick the impact of coronavirus and a lengthy lockdown period on our everyday mental health.
+- Unpick the impact of coronavirus and a lengthy lockdown period (and threat of another lockdown) on our everyday mental health.

 - Help you recognise the key signs of anxiety and low mood.